Kevin Youkilis: Background and early life

 Youkilis' Jewish great-great-great-grandfather, a native of 19th-century Romania, moved to Greece at the age of 16 to avoid conscription at the hands of the notoriously anti-Semitic Cossacks.
 He became homesick, however, and returned to Romania after a couple of years, although he changed his surname from "Weiner" to "Youkilis" to avoid conscription and imprisonment.

 Youkilis was born in Cincinnati, the son of Carolyn (née Weekley) and Mike Youkilis, a wholesale jeweler.
 His father was born to a Jewish family, while his mother, a native of West Virginia, converted to Judaism after her marriage.
 Youkilis has described his father as a "well-known third baseman in the Jewish Community Center fast-pitch softball league."

 Youkilis is Jewish and had a bar mitzvah at a Conservative synagogue.
 At the age of 15, he had an uncredited one-line speaking role in the romantic comedy film Milk Money.

-He attended Sycamore High School (class of 1997) in the northeastern suburbs of Cincinnati, where he played third base, shortstop, first base, and the outfield for the school team (the Aviators) which won the Amateur Athletic Union National Championship in 1994.
+He attended Sycamore High School (class of 1997) in the northeastern suburbs of Cincinnati, where he played third base, shortstop, first base, and the outfield for the school team (the Aviators) and Nuckols Baseball, which also had Aaron Cook as a pitcher, and won the Amateur Athletic Union National Championship in 1994.
 He was a four-year letter winner, a two-time All-Greater Miami Conference (1996 and 1997) and All-City (1996 and 1997) player, and All-State his senior season as he led the team with a .475 batting average and finished second all time in home runs.
 While at Sycamore High School, he was the only player to homer off his future Red Sox teammate Aaron Cook.

 Youkilis was inducted into the Sycamore Athletic Hall of Fame in 2008.
 In 2017, the school honored him by retiring his jersey number, number 13.